 The video shot should be as compelling as a photo you take.
+You can consider exploring good locations (such as this filming location sydney), as the right location can add a lot to your video.
 Think before you hit record.
-If someone you’re talking to has a giant shadow across their face (as I did below) or backlit by sun, stop them and get them into a better position.
-And don’t be afraid to GET CLOSE.
+If someone you’re talking to has a giant shadow across their face (as I did below) or backlit by the sun, stop them and get them into a better position.
+Also, don’t be afraid to GET CLOSE to the object.
 Many people consume online videos on mobile devices, so zero in on subjects — put cameras as close to objects/people as you can.

 4) Hold camera still.

 Unless you’re really good, your attempts at panning the camera will probably fail.
 You can generate movement by keeping the camera still and shooting moving things instead.
 If a person you’re videotaping points off the camera at a “sleeping bunny in a field,” don’t turn.
 Let them finish what they’re saying, then afterwards get that bunny on a separate shot.
 You can cut-away to it during editing.

 I learned at the Rosenblum workshops the approach of simply getting 8- to 10-second still shots of things and people.
 Guy whittling a flute?
 Get four shots, 8 to 10 seconds each, camera kept still.
 Close-up of knife against wood.
 Close-up of guy’s face looking down at off-screen knife.
 Close-up over shoulder of action.
 Then shot of full scene from side.

 5) Clean your lens.

 Too often I’ve not cleaned my video camera lens, which is just dumb.
 If you’re going to the trouble to take hours to make a video, at least carry a wipe to clean the lens.
 This shot, from a cheap Flip camera and in the snow, has marks all over it: